Gospel & Universe 🍏 Starting Points

 On the Fence

-Agnostics really dislike confining metaphors, especially those that create false dichotomies, as if the physical world studied in the sciences didn’t give rise to the mind that ponders Heaven and Hell.
-Agnostics are liable to cry, “To heck with fences!” or “Don’t fence me in!”
-They’re liable to leap down from the fence, drive like maniacs on the autostrada, and make pilgrimages up dirt paths into the unknown.
+As an agnostic, I dislike confining metaphors, especially ones that create false dichotomies, as if the physical world studied in the sciences didn’t give rise to the mind that ponders the religious notions of Heaven, reincarnation, and an infinite God.
+Agnostics are liable to cry out, “To heck with fences!” or “Don’t fence me in!”
+They’re liable to leap down from the fence, drive like a maniac on the autostrada or linger in a café, watching the girls go by.
+Or they might make a pilgrimage between two rocky fences on one of the island of Inishmore.
+They might follow the lines of piled rocks that lead to somewhere very specific, but also to a nebulous immensity:

 Iconoclasts